 Disengaged employees= distant and withdrawn emotionally or intellectually and perform their roles incompletely, without effort or automatically (Khan, 1990).

-This can be further divided into ‘not engaged’ employees, who are unhappy at work and tend to perform their roles without energy or passion and ‘actively disengaged’ employees who are not only unhappy but also underperform and undermine what other workers accomplish through their negativity.
+You can divide this group into not engaged employees, who feel unhappy at work and perform their roles without energy or passion, and actively disengaged employees, who not only feel unhappy but also underperform and undermine what other workers accomplish through their negativity.

-EE has received significant attention in the job selection research because it has been found to be associated with outcomes such as retention of talent, individual performance, team performance and productivity.
+Employee engagement (EE) has received significant attention in job-selection research because researchers link it to key outcomes such as retaining talent, improving individual performance, strengthening team performance and increasing productivity.

 In an era where the workforce is highly mobile, with as many as 25% of employees in one sample indicating an intention to change jobs within 12 months, the challenge of retaining good employees is a very real one.
 Increased competition and globalisation also put pressure on organisations to ensure that their employees present the business in the best possible way to clients and prospective clients.